AkirisMc/thesis-FL16-pipeline/README.md

 # thesis-FL16-pipeline
- The code used to perform the analysis reported in my MSc thesis.
+ This repository contains the code used to perform the analysis reported in the thesis titled "*Evaluation of a bioinformatics pipeline for analysing full-length 16S rRNA amplicons and long-read sequencing data*" by Akiris Moctezuma.